MinhVu-WD/demo-master/readme.md

 git clone https://github.com/MinhVu-WD/demo-master.git
 ```

-2) Set your database information in your .env file (use the .env.example as an example);
+2) Set your database information in your .env file

 3) Run in your backpack-demo folder:
 ``` bash